Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ### Level 3: Wuxia's Artistry

-You gain a set of Calligrapher’s Supplies and a set of Painter’s Supplies.
+You gain a set of Calligrapher's Supplies and a set of Painter's Supplies.
 You have proficiency with both of these.

 ### Level 3: The Study of Iron